-The Transportation Research Board (TRB) Standing Committee on Traffic Control Devices (AHB50) and the American Traffic Safety Services Association (ATSSA) have joined together to sponsor and conduct an exciting new design competition, the Traffic Control Device (TCD) Student Challenge, to promote innovation and stimulate ideas in the traffic control devices area with a goal to improve operations and safety.
+The Transportation Research Board (TRB) Standing Committee on Traffic Control Devices (AHB50) and the American Traffic Safety Services Association (ATSSA) have joined together to sponsor and conduct the exciting design competition, the Traffic Control Device (TCD) Student Challenge, to promote innovation and stimulate ideas in the traffic control devices area with a goal to improve operations and safety.

 Guidelines for Participation

-The TCD Challenge submittals will help to encourage innovation and creative thought in the transportation community.
+The TCD Student Challenge submittals will help to encourage innovation and creative thought in the transportation community.
 Contest participants will receive the opportunity to vet their designs in a public forum.
 Three winning teams will receive recognition at national transportation forums.